 Strawberry Lemonade Vegan Scones!
 Wow, these scones are SO good!
 Perfectly tender and lightly sweetened.
 A must-make, perfect for brunches, breakfast and gifts.

 Ready for the best vegan scones you’ve ever had?

 Because, these are it.
 I mean it.
 Perfectly tender scones studded with fresh strawberries and topped with a lemonade drizzle.
-I ate two of these as soon as they came out of the oven and literally had to move them to the other room to stop myself from grabbing a third.
+I ate two of them as soon as they came out of the oven and literally had to move them to the other room to stop myself from grabbing a third.
 They are that good.

 The secret for making the best vegan scones comes down to two essential ingredients: coconut oil & oat milk.